 The innovative design developed from this addresses the complexities of the steeply sloping site, bisected by the River Aire, through creative adaptation of standard solutions to meet specific challenges.
 Replacing 210m of the northern river bank and 125m of the southern with reinforced earth retaining walls has raised them by five metres in order to create suitable highway gradients and support the 30m span bridge, central to the connectivity of the site.

-This new river bridge is founded on concrete bank seats built directly on the reinforced soil structures and is the first in the UK to use this construction method.
+This new bridge is founded on concrete bank seats built directly on the reinforced soil structures and is the first in the UK to use this construction method to span a river.
 At 18m wide, it supports three traffic lanes and wider than normal footways designed to encourage pedestrian use and support the public realm strategy.

 In a further first for the UK, a cantilevered pedestrian platform is founded directly in the reinforced embankment to overhang the river and further enhance the public realm.